 How to clear cache in Windows 10 (step by step)

-Learn how to clear the cache in Windows 10.
+This step-by-step tutorial will show you how to clear the cache in Windows 10.

-1. Click on the start menu button.
+1. Click on the Windows start menu button.

 2. Click on Settings.